Inside our ‘uniquely American’ quest to create the perfect home

 This is a tension all too familiar to Avery Trufelman, the host of Nice Try!, a podcast about humanity’s efforts to create an idealized place away from the chaos of the world—and utterly failing.
 The first season looked at utopian communities—think Jamestown, Levittown, the Biosphere 2—that flamed out in spectacular fashion.

 The second season, which launches tomorrow, does an about-face and looks inward: at the home, but also at the self.
-Dubbed “Interiors,” the seven-episode season will explore everything from vacuums and Crock-Pots to barbells and mattresses.
+Dubbed “Interior,” the seven-episode season will explore everything from vacuums and Crock-Pots to barbells and mattresses.
 Over the decades, these products have been marketed with the promise of improving our lives: cleaner house, quicker food, hotter body, better sleep.
 They’ve essentially been sold as a form of self-improvement on the path to creating our own personalized havens.
 But in doing so, they’ve reinforced the very American idea of perfecting one’s private space and performing all the household labor individually.

 This focus on creating a private utopia went into overdrive during the COVID-19 lockdowns, as home renovations surged and furniture sales exploded.
 “During the pandemic, everyone’s like, ‘Oh, I just wish I could own a home.
 I wish I had a home to retreat to.
 I wish I had my own private space,” Trufelman says.
 “But that’s such a distinctly American concept of a form of utopia.”